-If you have been thinking about getting a new tattoo, or maybe even your very first tattoo, then you will need to think about both the design and the placement of the tattoo.
+If you have been thinking about getting a new tattoo.
+Or maybe even your very first tattoo, then you will need to think about both the design and the placement of the tattoo.

-One of the places to get a tattoo that is becoming more and more popular is behind the ear, especially for smaller tattoos.
+One of the places to get a tattoo that is becoming more and more popular is behind the ear.
+Especially for smaller tattoos.

-Deciding to get a tattoo is one thing, but deciding where on your body you want to put it can be quite difficult.
-For example, a small tattoo might not look the best in one place, but the perfect place for this could be behind your ear.
+Deciding to get a tattoo is one thing.
+But deciding where on your body you want to put it can be quite difficult.
+For example, a small tattoo might not look the best in one place.
+But the perfect place for this could be behind your ear.

-In this article, we are going to tell you everything you need to know about getting a tattoo behind your ear.
+We are going to tell you everything you need to know about getting a tattoo behind your ear.

-This will help to prepare you for not only the process of getting the tattoo itself, but also what you might need to think about during the planning stages.
+This will help to prepare you for not only the process of getting the tattoo itself.
+But also what you might need to think about during the planning stages.

 What You Need To Know About Behind The Ear Tattoos

-When it comes to tattoos behind the ear, it is usually a good idea to go for a smaller and simpler tattoo.
+When it comes to tattoos behind the ear.
+It is usually a good idea to go for a smaller and simpler tattoo.
 We are going to leave a list of things that you should know about getting a tattoo behind your ear below.

 It Is Likely To Hurt

-Usually, the muscle and fat would absorb some of the shock, but this isn’t the case for a behind the ear tattoo.
+Usually, the muscle and fat would absorb some of the shock.
+But this isn’t the case for a behind the ear tattoo.

-Getting a tattoo behind your ear is not only uncomfortable because of the pain, but also because of the loud noise being so close to your ear, so this is something else that you should bear in mind.
+Getting a tattoo behind your ear is not only uncomfortable because of the pain.
+But also because of the loud noise being so close to your ear.
+So this is something else that you should bear in mind.

 As well as this, the vibrations from the tattoo gun can be quite unnerving for most people.
 The vibrating pain comes from the tattoo needles going over the mastoid bone that sits behind the ear.

 This area is not fleshy, which makes the sensation very noticeable.
-The loud sound of the tattoo gun buzzing away next to your ear, as well as the various sensory nerves in and around your ears can add to the unpleasant experience.
+The loud sound of the tattoo gun buzzing away next to your ear.
+As well as the various sensory nerves in and around your ears can add to the unpleasant experience.

 When you are getting any tattoo, it is really helpful to be as prepared as possible.
 Going straight into the tattoo studio without preparing yourself for the experience can make the appointment go not quite as you expected it to.

-Thankfully, there are lots of ways in which you can prepare yourself for your tattoo appointment, and one of the best ways to do this is through getting a good night’s sleep the day before.
+Thankfully, there are lots of ways in which you can prepare yourself for your tattoo appointment.
+And one of the best ways to do this is through getting a good night’s sleep the day before.

 Your sleeping habits and environment are both key parts of sleep hygiene.
 Some things that you can do to help improve your sleep include making your bed more comfortable, getting rid of anything that could disrupt your sleep like noise or lights, and avoiding consuming any caffeine or alcohol in the late afternoon or evening.